Extended-Thunder/send-later/index.md

 This preference causes the pop-up Send Later dialog to be bound to the key sequence Alt-Shift-Enter instead of Ctrl-Shift-Enter.
-When this feature is activated, Ctrl-Shift-Enter remains the original Thunderbird functionality, i.e., depositing the message into the Outbox for sending later.
+When this feature is activated, Ctrl-Shift-Enter reverts to the original Thunderbird functionality, i.e. depositing the message into the Outbox.

 ### Show Send Later Column